coecms/clef/docs/ds.rst

                                       together with from-date.
 Format is YYYYMMDD
         --help                        Show this message and exit.

-shows the available arguments, if you specify any of the variable options then the search will return a list of variables rather then datasets.
+shows the available arguments, if you specify any of the variable options then the query will return a list of variables rather then datasets.
 Since variables can be named differently among datasets, using the standard_nameor cmor_name options to identify them, if available, is the best option.

 Examples